 What is a meta description?

 A meta description is the most powerful click-through element in search results.
 A well-written description plays a large role in convincing users to visit your website.
-Some SEO consultants argue that meta descriptions do not contribute to ranking algorithms.
+Some link SEO consultants argue that meta descriptions do not contribute to ranking algorithms.
 However, their continued use by search engines suggests otherwise.